maheshmuttintidev/portfolio/README.md

-# react-first-app

-This is a first app using react
+# This is a simple portfolio design

+It is designed and developed using React.

+**Note:** This is under development...